Synthesizing Computable Functions from Rational Specifications over Infinite Words: The Special Case of Closed Domains

 Recall that $f$ uniformizes $R = R(\mathcal T)$, thus, $\mathrm{dom}(f) = \mathrm{dom}(R) = L(\mathcal D)$.
 Note that if the prefix ${u_0}\cdots{u_{i}}$ of the input word $\alpha$ from a play can not be completed to a word from $\mathrm{dom}(f)$, we do not care how the strategy behaves from this point on, because then the play automatically belongs to $\mathit{Win}$.
 So in the remainder of the proof we only consider plays where Adam spells a word that belongs to $\mathrm{dom}(f)$.

 We design a strategy of Eve that behaves as follows.
-After Adam's actions have spelt $u_0\cdots u_i$, Eve's action is to take a producing edge for all $i\in\mathbbm N_{\geq 1}$.
+For all $i\in\mathbbm N_{\geq 1}$, after Adam's actions have spelt $u_0\cdots u_i$, Eve's action is to take a producing edge.
 In between factors, Eve's action is to skip.
-This ensures that the play is in a vertex of the form
+This ensures that for all $i\in\mathbbm N_{\geq 1}$, after Adam's actions have spelt $u_0\cdots u_i$ and Eve has picked an action, the play is in a vertex of the form

-after Adam's actions have spelt $u_0\cdots u_i$ for all $i\in\mathbbm N_{\geq 1}$.
-Note that since $L(P_{u_i}) = \infty$, as ensured by the factorization according to \cref{eq:factor-uni}, Eve can use skip and must take a producing edge.
-Furthermore, in between factors, Eve is indeed allowed to use the skip action.
+Note that since $L(P_{u_i})$ is infinite, as ensured by the factorization according to \cref{eq:factor-uni}, Eve cannot use $skip$ and must take a producing edge.
+Furthermore, in between factors, Eve is indeed allowed to use the $skip$ action.

 Now we explain how we use the sequence of input blocks $u_0u_1\cdots$ of $\alpha$ built as in \cref{eq:factor-uni} to obtain the actions of Eve.
-Her actions pick state transformations, our goal is to pick state transformations by defining a sequence of output blocks $v_0v_1\cdots$ and pick state transformations that are induced by $u_0 / v_0 \cdot u_1 / v_1\cdot$.
+Her actions pick state transformations, our goal is to pick state transformations by defining a sequence of output blocks $v_0v_1\cdots$ and pick state transformations that are induced by $u_0 / v_0 \cdot u_1 / v_1\cdots$.